blarson1105/sigma-wiki/Specification.md

 ## Level

-A score between 0 and 100 to define the degree of likelyhood that generated events are actually incidents.

-A rough guideline would be:
+The level contains one of four string values.
+It serves as a guideline for using the signature and a way to deliver matching events.

-- 20 : Interesting event but less likely that it's actually an incident.
-A security analyst has to review the events and spot anomalies or suspcious indicators.
+- low : Interesting event but less likely that it's actually an incident.
+A security analyst has to review the events and spot anomalies or suspicious indicators.
 Use this in a dashboard panel, maybe in form of a chart.
-- 40 : Interesting event, that shouldn't trigger too often.
-A security analyst has to review the events and spot anomalies or suspcious indicators.
+- medium : Relevant event that should be reviewed manually on a more frequent basis.
+A security analyst has to review the events and spot anomalies or suspicious indicators.
 List the events in a dashboard panel for manual review.
-- 60 : Relevant event that should be reviewed manually on a more frequent basis.
-A security analyst has to review the events and spot anomalies or suspcious indicators.
-List the events in a dashboard panel for manual review.
-- 80 : Relevant event that should trigger an internal alert and has to be reviewed immediately.
+- high : Relevant event that should trigger an internal alert and has to be reviewed as quickly as possible.
-- 100 : Highly relevant event that triggers an internal alert and causes external notifications (eMail, SMS, ticket).
+- critical : Highly relevant event that triggers an internal alert and causes external notifications (eMail, SMS, ticket).
 Events are clear matches with no known false positives.

 ## Placeholders